Stories from Hartford's Grassroots

 Change and Legacy

-The Party only existed for about four years in Connecticut, in large part to the COINTELPRO sabotage program conducted by the FBI.
-The debilitating 1970 trial in New Haven of Bobby Seale and Erika Huggins drained the group’s energy and resources.
+The Party only existed for about four years in Connecticut, in large part due to the COINTELPRO sabotage program conducted by the FBI.
+The debilitating 1970 trial in New Haven of Panther leaders Bobby Seale and Erika Huggins drained the group’s energy and resources.
 Hartford’s chapter didn’t last all that long.
 Its leadership changed on a regular basis.
 Butch himself was first a Panther leader and later became a representative of the Intercommunal News Service, the Black Panthers’ press affiliate.

 Butch described the Panthers as “an army of people who are fighting for the people, the oppressed people.”
 Butch and the Panthers were part of the broader fight for social justice in Hartford, along with the Black Caucus, the North End Community Action Project (NECAP), religious activists (often led by Leonard Tartaglia), the Communist Party, and Education/Instrucción, which targeted institutional racism in housing, among others.